learn-co-curriculum/java-mod-5-jpa-crud/README.md

-Add the following code to the `JpaQueryStudent` class:
+Add the following code to the `JpaQuery` class:

 ```java